magenta-aps/mox/doc/user/settings.rst

 .. py:data:: LOG_AMQP_SERVER

-   Default: ``"localhost"``
+   Default: ``""``

    The AMQP server used to publish the audit log.
+If empty, audit logging is off.

    Not to be confused by the AMQP service used by :file:`/python_agents/notification_service/notify_to_amqp_service.py`.